selemondev/vue3-tailwind-tabs/README.md

   plugins: [],
 };
 ```
+This will ensure that the `vue3-tailwind-tabs` library is included in the content to be processed by Tailwind.

 For the icons you can choose to use an `SVG` or install the `Icon module` to use over 100K+ icons from [Iconify](https://iconify.design).
 For the example above I have used the `Nuxt Icon` module to display the icons.